AliRezaei-Code/FastAPI-interview-questions/README.md

 GraphQL provides a single endpoint and allows clients to request only the data they need.
 This can reduce overfetching and improve frontend flexibility.
 It can be useful for complex client-driven queries.

 <a id="q169"></a>
-### 169. Which GraphQL library does the tutorial recommend?
+### 169. Which GraphQL library does the documentation recommend?
-The tutorial recommends Strawberry.
+The documentation recommends Strawberry.
 It offers a Pythonic, type-annotated API that integrates with FastAPI.
 Its schema is derived from type hints.

 <a id="q170"></a>
 ### 170. How do you define Strawberry types and fields?